 Based on the analysis above, impacts on transportation and traffic would be less than significant.
-No additional evaluation or mitigation measures aside from the Standard Conditions SC-TR-1 through SC-TR-9 are necessary.
+No additional evaluation or mitigation measures are necessary, and Project Design Features PDF-TR-1 through PDF-TR-9 would ensure impacts are less than significant.
 No significant and unavoidable adverse impacts related to transportation and traffic would occur.